huyndao/genpass/README.md

 # genpass.sh

 ## Description
-Simple shell script to generate random passwords, consisting of alpha-numerical and the #, @, $ characters.
+Simple shell script to generate random passwords, consisting of alpha-numerical and the #, @, $ characters (therefore, the basis is 65 chars total).

 This script should not require any special tools installed and as such can be used on any barebone Linux/Unix system.